lbryio/lbry.com/content/news/153-blockchain-is-love-blockchain-is-life.md

 A platform means proprietary code running on servers controlled and managed by the company that created and owns the platform.
 It leaves the company fully in control.

 Suppose I wanted to build my own interface for Facebook.
 Perhaps because I want actual control over what shows up on my news feed, rather than leaving it to Facebook's algorithms.
-Currently, it would legally questionable for me to do this, and even it was legal, it would be fully legal for Facebook to block my interface from loading "its" data.
+Currently, it would be legally questionable for me to do this, and even if it were legal, it would be fully legal for Facebook to block my interface from loading "its" data.

 But if Facebook was implemented as a protocol, it would mean an open standard that anyone can follow.